 Our board of directors has undertaken a review of the composition of our board of directors and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Drs.
 Kauffman and Mirza, is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
 Our board of directors also determined that Messrs.
-Bohlin and Garland and Dr. Pakianathan, who currently comprise our audit committee, Messrs.
-Greene and Weg and Dr. Pakianathan, who comprise our compensation committee, and Messrs.
-Bohlin and Weg and Dr. Dolsten, who currently comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable.
-In making such determinations, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.
+Bohlin and Garland and Dr. Pakianathan, who currently comprise our audit committee, Dr. Pakianathan and Mr. Greene, who comprise our compensation committee, and Messrs.
+Greene and Bohlin and Dr. Dolsten, who currently comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable.